mu-box/microbox-pkgsrc-base/README.md

 ## License

-This project is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+This project is released under [The MIT License](http://opensource.org/licenses/MIT).